rgb250/Tool_Box/Terraform/notes.md

 terraform apply
 ````
 Like ``terraform plan`` it performs a plan then carries out the planned changes to
-each ressource using the relevant infrastructure provider's API.
+each resource using the relevant infrastructure provider's API.

 ## Destroying